 In October 2008, the Florida legislature revised Chapter 61 drastically, beyond merely changing the terms "custody" and "time-sharing."
 The revisions removed the labels of "primary residential parent" and "secondary residential parent" as well as the concept of visitation.
 The revisions also added the concept of parenting plans, which is an agreement or order that outlines for the parents how to address and to determine school enrollment, overnights and timesharing with the children, the parental responsibilities of each parent, and any other parenting issues necessary to raise the children.
 They can also provide for decision-making authority for some or all of the parental responsibilities.

-Perhaps the biggest changes to child custody law in October 2008 were the revisions and expansion of the factors the court is to consider when formulating or modifying the parenting plan.
+Perhaps the biggest changes to child custody law in October 2008 were the revisions and expansion of the factors the court must consider when formulating or modifying the parenting plan.
 Florida Statute §61.13 pre-amendment included 13 "best interest of the child" factors to consider.
 The revised statute maintains a few of the previous factors, but removes several and replaces them with new factors, bringing the total number to 20.
-This provides an expansive list that seeks to ensure that the children are spend valuable time with fit parents.What is the Current Law if "Custody" has Been Eliminated?
+This provides an expansive list that seeks to ensure that the children spend valuable time with fit parents.What is the Current Law if "Custody" has Been Eliminated?